 “Professional sign”: A sign indicating the name and occupation of a professional person or group.
-(Ord.
-763, 1996; Ord.
-386, 1981)
+Moved to 1.14 (see signs)

 “Project”: See Development.
-(Ord.
-763, 1996)
+Moved to 1.14

 “Projecting building sign”: Any sign other than a sign mounted flush to a wall which projects more than 12 inches from and is supported by a wall or roof of a building, structure or sign structure, and projects beyond the eaves of a building.
-(Ord.
-763, 1996; Ord.
-386, 1981)
+Moved to 1.14 (see signs)

 “Public park”: A park, playground, swimming pool, beach, pier, reservoir, golf course or athletic field within the County which is under the control, operation, or management of the county, state, or other political subdivision.
-(Ord.
-763, 1996)
+Moved to 1.13

 “Public right-of-way”: A strip of land acquired by reservation, dedication, purchase, prescription, or condemnation and intended to be occupied by a road, trail, water line, sanitary sewer or other public uses.
-(Ord.
-763, 1996; Ord.
-641, 1994)
+Moved to 1.14

 “Public safety, nuisance”: Related to variances of this title.
 The granting of a variance must not result in anything which is injurious to safety or health of the community or neighborhood, or any considerable number of persons, or unlawfully obstructs the free passage or use, in the customary manner, or any way, navigable lake, river, bay stream or canal, or basin.
-(Ord.
-763, 1996)
+Moved to 1.14

 “Public View”: Means plainly visible from the public right-of-way, or from any adjacent public or private property.
 Items enclosed and visually obscured within a structure, or within a lawful fence or wall are not considered to be in public view.
-(Ord.
-1405, 2014)
+Moved to 1.14

 “Quarry”: A place where rock, ore, stone and similar materials are excavated, processed for sale or for off site use.
-(Ord.
-763, 1996)
+Moved to 1.14

 “Reader board or changeable copy sign”: See Changeable copy sign.
-(Ord.
-763, 1996)
+Moved to 1.14 (see signs)

 “Real property sign”: A sign placed upon real property to advertise that the property upon which the sign is placed, or any piece or any interests therein, is for sale, exchange, lease, or rent.
-(Ord.
-763, 1996; Ord.
-386, 1981)
+Moved to 1.14 (see signs)

 “Receiving parcel”: A parcel of real property situated in a receiving area, designated as such by the 1996 Master Plan, as amended.
-(Ord.
-763, 1996)
+Moved to 1.14

 “Recreational vehicle (RV)”: A vehicle towed or self-propelled on its own chassis or attached to the chassis of another vehicle and designed primarily not for use as a permanent dwelling but as temporary living quarters for recreational, camping, travel, or seasonal use.
 The term recreational vehicle includes, but it not limited to, travel trailers, pick-up campers, camping trailers, motor coach homes, converted trucks or buses, boats and boat trailers, utility and all terrain vehicles.
-(Ord.
-801, 1998; Ord.
-763, 1996)
+Moved to 1.14

 “Recycling”: The process by which waste products are reduced to raw material and transformed into new products.
-(Ord.
-763, 1996)
+Moved to 1.13

+“Regulatory floodplain”: The floodplain to which a community applies their floodplain development regulations.
+A community participating in the NFIP is required to adopt the floodplain on their FIRM or use a more restrictive (larger aerial extent or higher floodplain water surface elevations) floodplain.
+Moved to Article 5: Floodplain Management

 “Repetitive loss”: Flood-related damages sustained by a structure on two separate occasions during a 10-year period that has had at least 2 paid flood losses of more than $1,000 for each claim.
-(Ord.
-1514, 2018; Ord.
-1251, 2008)
+Moved to Article 5: Floodplain Management